 Another true story.
-Our clients, Perry and Edie, found out too late that the IRS demands you remove certain amounts out of your IRA once you reach age 70 1/2.
-(This happened BEFORE they became our clients.)
+Clients of a friend of mine, Perry and Edie, found out too late that the IRS demands you remove certain amounts out of your IRA once you reach age 70 1/2.
+(This happened BEFORE they became my friend's client.)
 Anyway, they were totally devastated when they were hit with all the penalties and interest when they didn't take money out of their IRA the right way.
 They had received information from the company's human resources department that was close, but not EXACTLY right.
 And, when they did what they were told, they got hammered.
 Over \$21,000 in penalties and interest, all because they missed the correct amount required, even though they thought they did it right!